DragonMinded/PyStreaming/README.md

 and a layer that ensures stream keys are never exposed publicly.
 Streams can be password-protected against arbitrary viewership.
 The stream chat allows for custom emoji to be added by the site admin as well as simple pictochat-style drawings to be doodled and submitted by chatters.
+The stream chat itself can be disabled or default to hidden on a per-streamer basis by the site admin.
+The site admin can also assign Mastodon account ownership to a particular streamer so that the streaming page can be displayed as a verified link.

 # Setup